rchillyard/TableParser/README.md

 Parsing
 =======

-The _Table_ trait expresses the result of parsing from a representation of a table.
+The _Table_ trait expresses the result of parsing from a serialized representation of a table.
 Each row is represented by a parametric type _Row_.
 Typically, this _Row_ type is a case class with one parameter corresponding to one column in the table file.
 However, some table files will have too many columns to be practical for this correspondence.